OSINT-TECHNOLOGIES/dpulse/README.md

 8. Used web-technologies
 9. Sitemap, robots.txt files, SSL certificate info

-All these results are compiled into an easy-to-read PDF report by category.
+All these results are compiled into an easy-to-read PDF or XLSX report by category.

 ## How to install DPULSE